epimorphics/elda/docs/E1.3.24-SNAPSHOT/velocity.md

 #### Example

-Suppose you unpack the files from *Elda assets* into `/var/www/elda/assets`, and that you arrange that all requests coming in to *myEldaApp* are forwarded from the front-end Apache or Nginx server to a Tomcat webapp container hosting Elda.
+Suppose you unpack the files from *Elda assets* into `/var/www/elda/assets`, and that you arrange that all requests coming in to *myEldaApp* are forwarded rom the front-end Apache or Nginx server to a Tomcat webapp container hosting Elda.
 We need to supply both of these pieces of information to the Elda config, so that the dynamically generated pages will contain the correct links:

 {% highlight html linenos %}
 <myEldaAppSpec> api:defaultFormatter